influxdata/telegraf/plugins/inputs/net_response/README.md

     - server
     - port
     - protocol
-    - result_type (string) # success, timeout, connection_failed, read_failed, string_mismatch
-    - result_text # This will contain the text from the now deprecated result_type
+    - result_text (string) # This will contain the text from the now deprecated result_type

 ### Example Output: